wp-plugins/design-approval-system/readme.txt

 == Description ==

 **NEW IN 3.1**: [Project Board](http://www.slickremix.com/2013/01/22/das-project-board-tutorial/).
 Now clients, projects, & designs are organized on one page + Clients can login to see there designs!
 View [Live Example](http://www.slickremix.com/project-board/).
-SMTP options now available on the settings page.
+SMTP options now available on the settings page, and Designers can now add there email to a design post to also receive notifications.

 Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]